 Editor’s Note: FFS on whether the two messages can be transmitted together in the same MAC PDU.

 A PC5-RRC connection is a logical connection between two UEs for a pair of Source and Destination Layer-2 IDs.
 Each of the PC5-RRC connections is used to establish a sidelink AS context after a corresponding PC5-S unicast link is established as specified in TS 23.287 [xx].
 There is one-to-one correspondence between the PC5-RRC connection and the PC5-S unicast link.
 A UE may have multiple PC5-RRC connections with one or more UEs for different pairs of source and destination Layer-2 IDs.
 If the UE receives a PC5-RRC message from the peer UE, the UE can store at least sidelink related UE capability information from the PC5-RRC message as a sidelink AS context for the PC5-RRC connection.

+Radio Link Monitoring (RLM) for a PC5-RRC connection on the sidelink is performed by the transmitting UE; the receiving UE does not perform RLM.
+RLM is per PC5-RRC connection; that is, even if two UEs have multiple PC5-RRC connections between them, the radio conditions are monitored separately for each PC5-RRC connection.
+The UE declares Radio Link Failure (RLF) when one of the following criteria is met:

+RLC failure.

+After RLF is declared, the UE considers the PC5-RRC connection as released and sends an indication to upper layers.

+Editor’s Note: FFS whether there are additional criteria for RLF.

 Editor’s Note: FFS whether AS configuration information can be also stored in SL UE context.

 Editor’s Note: FFS on whether a one-ot-many PC5-RRC message can be supported for groupcast.